cpakennedy/cpakennedy.github.io/index.md

 permalink: /
 ---

-I'm a PhD candidate in mathematics under the supervision of [Catherine Sulem](https://www.math.toronto.edu/sulem/) and [Bob Haslhofer](https://www.math.toronto.edu/roberth/) at the University of Toronto.
+I am currently a postdoctoral researcher in partial differential equations and their applications at Queen's University.
+Previously, I graduated with a PhD in mathematics under the supervision of [Catherine Sulem](https://www.math.toronto.edu/sulem/) and [Bob Haslhofer](https://www.math.toronto.edu/roberth/) at the University of Toronto in 2023.

 Contact Information
 ======